NIST CSF 2.0: Implications for Your Third-Party Risk Management Program

 According to NIST, these activities are critical to detecting, responding to, and recovering from cybersecurity-related events and incidents – as well as to overseeing teams who carry out cybersecurity activities for the organization.

-The inclusion of a dedicated governance function will help align and integrate third-party cybersecurity activities and processes across third-party risk management, enterprise risk management and legal teams.
+A dedicated governance Function will help align and integrate third-party cybersecurity activities and processes across third-party risk management, enterprise risk management, and legal teams.
+Some aspects to note include:

 2. Increased Roles for Legal and Compliance Teams